Average Customer Review:

-It costs a mint compared to other table saws in this category, but its state-of-the art safety features make the SawStop Contractor Saw CNS175-TGP36 (Est. $1,950) worthy of consideration by anyone who can fit it into their budget.
+It costs a mint compared to other table saws in this category, but its state-of-the art safety features make the SawStop Contractor Saw CNS175-TGP36 (Est. $1,970) worthy of consideration by anyone who can fit it into their budget.
 As detailed in the introduction to this report, SawStop was the first maker of table saws to include technology that stops a spinning blade nearly instantly if it senses the presence of skin.
-Some could argue that the improved safety of modern blade guards makes this safety feature unnecessary, but for some buyers – especially those who already have lost part of a finger to a spinning saw blade, or suffered a close call – it's well worth the money.
+Some could argue that the improved safety of modern blade guards makes this safety feature unnecessary, but for some buyers – especially those who already have lost part of a finger to a spinning saw blade or suffered a close call – it's well worth the money.

 Moreover, the SawStop Contractor Saw would be an excellent table saw even without its unique safety feature.
 Professional testers and home users both praise the saw for its ease of assembly, superb fit and finish, and smooth, powerful operation.
 Glen Huey of Popular Woodworking is also impressed with its excellent dust collection and low noise and vibration.
 And David Munkittrick of the Woodworkers Guild of America says this contractor saw has all the features you'd expect on a high-end cabinet saw, including "heavy duty arbor bearings, a 1.75 HP motor with plenty of power, large blade adjustment handles that won't skin our knuckles every time you adjust blade height, a shrouded blade for better dust collection, riving knife, blade guard and onboard storage for accessories."

 Reviewers have only a few complaints about this saw.
+Munkittrick notes that changing the blades on the SawStop is a bit more complicated than for most saws.
 Huey says the handles for the blade tilt and adjustment are flimsy, and he dislikes having to unscrew the throat plate to adjust the riving knife and brake system.
-He also recommends a few upgrades to this already expensive saw, such as cast-iron wings, an integral mobile base, and a "beefier" 36-inch fence.
-Also, a couple of owners at Amazon.com say trying to run damp lumber through the SawStop can trigger its flesh-sensing feature, shutting down the saw without warning.
+He also recommends a few upgrades to this already expensive saw, such as cast-iron wings, an integral mobile base, and a "beefier" T-glide fence.

+The Ridgid R4512 receives an overall rating of 4.4 stars from more than 835 users at Home Depot (the main site where Rigid tools are sold), and 89 percent of owners recommend it.
 For its price, users say, this is an outstanding saw.
 It's solidly built, with a cast-iron surface and that damps vibration and a rip capacity of 30 inches.
-Users say it cuts smoothly and accurately, with low vibration and noise.
+Users say it cuts smoothly and accurately.
 Reviewers disagree about the ease of assembly, with some saying it was very easy and others describing it as unreasonably time-consuming.
 We also saw a few complaints that the blade has a tendency to wobble from side to side when it's raised or lowered.
-And although this Ridgid saw comes with a lifetime warranty, users who ran into problems say they had little luck with the company's customer service.
+This Ridgid saw comes three-year warranty and a lifetime service agreement, but the latter requires registration, and Ridgid's customer service gets mixed feedback.